 1954 Stage and film actor Sydney Greenstreet dies in Hollywood.
 He acted with Sybil Thorndike, Constance Collier, and Tyrone Power, Sr. in many classic roles.
 His film roles were normally supporting but always memorable.
 He was 75 years old.

-1968 Songwriters John Kander & Fred Ebb follow their success in Cabaret with The Happy Time, based on a play about a French-Canadian photographer, and his relationship with his adoring nephew.
+1968 Songwriters John Kander and Fred Ebb follow their success in Cabaret with The Happy Time, based on a play about a French-Canadian photographer, and his relationship with his adoring nephew.
 The musical runs only 286 performances despite the presence of Robert Goulet, then near the top of his popularity, in the lead.

 2004 Billed as North America's current longest-running theatrical production, The Toronto Truck Theatre staging of Agatha Christie's durable murder mystery, The Mousetrap, closes after a run of 26-1/2 years.

 2012 Kevin Spacey stars in the titular role of Sam Mendes' production of Richard III, the final production of the transatlantic Bridge Project, at the Brooklyn Academy of Music.
-Shakespeare's tragedy about the "bunch-backed" King of England launched its international tour at London's Young Vic in June 2011 and ends its global journey in New York after stops in Qatar, the Singapore Repertory Theatre, Athens & Epidaurus Festival, Hong Kong Arts Festival and Centro Niemeyer, Spain.
+Shakespeare's tragedy about the "bunch-backed" King of England launched its international tour at London's Young Vic in June 2011 and ends its global journey in New York after stops in Qatar, the Singapore Repertory Theatre, Athens & Epidaurus Festival, Hong Kong Arts Festival, and Centro Niemeyer, Spain.